Marburg State School: History

 The school retains a forestry plot in the north-east corner of the site, which was the first established in Queensland in 1928.
 Forestry plots were the product of after-school agricultural clubs, introduced in 1923 at primary schools, under the "home project" scheme.
 Curriculum driven, these clubs had a secondary commercial value as well as disseminating information and helping to develop a range of skills.
 The Department of Primary Industry provided suitable plants and offered horticultural advice.
 School forestry plots were seen by the government as a way of educating the next generation about the economic and environmental importance of trees, as well as providing testing grounds for new species.
 Located throughout the state, the plots were a means of experimenting with a variety of tree species in different soil and climatic conditions.
 The sale of timber grown in school plots provided an additional source of income for the school, and the plots themselves were an attractive feature of school grounds.
 At Marburg State Rural School 275 exotic and indigenous trees were planted initially.
 Encouraged by the Education and Forestry Departments, by 1953 about 380 Queensland schools were undertaking forestry projects.
 An account in the school's 125th Anniversary Book recalls that the trees were ordered from the Department of Forestry, planted in rows, and spaced two metres apart.
-Trees planted include: Bunya Pine (Araucaria bidwillii), Kauri Pine (Agathis robusta), Crows Ash (Flindersia australis), Mexican Cedar (Taxodium mexicanum), Pinus longifolia, Pinus radiata, Pinus insularis and Silky Oak (Grevillea robusta).
+Trees planted include: bunya pine (Araucaria bidwillii), kauri pine (Agathis robusta), crow's ash (Flindersia australis), Mexican cedar (Taxodium mexicanum), Pinus longifolia, Pinus radiata, Pinus insularis and silky oak (Grevillea robusta).
 Ongoing planting occurred.
-The trees remaining include Hoop Pine (Araucaria cunninghamii), Kauri Pine, Silky Oak and Norfolk Island Pine (Araucaria heterophylla).
+The trees remaining include hoop pine (Araucaria cunninghamii), kauri pine, silky oak and Norfolk Island pine (Araucaria heterophylla).

 In addition to the usual school subjects, farm-craft, leatherwork, blacksmithing and domestic science were taught.
 Other activities at the Marburg Rural School were a calf club; a forestry nursery germinating seeds of selected hardwoods and softwoods, and planting the seedling tubes around Marburg; an orchard of citrus and nut trees; pasture renovations using grasses, legumes and fertilizers; potato growing; milk and cream testing; pig raising on the school farm; room competitions; and meal preparation.